deployment-gap-model-education-fund/deployment-gap-model/docs/data-warehouse/README.md

 ## interconnection.fyi: Queue Data

 These tables contain private data from the interconnection.fyi interconnection queue data.
 The tables provide information on the projects in the queue, their location, and resource-capacity components of the project.
-The data covers all ISO's in the US, several ISO's in Canada, and one-off utility data sources.
+The data covers all ISOs in the US, several ISOs in Canada, and one-off utility data sources.

 - [`fyi__private__projects`](fyi__private__projects.md)
 - [`fyi__private__locations`](fyi__private__locations.md)